gasparnagy/SpecFlow.xUnitAdapter/README.md

 If you do this, Visual Studio will automatically delete the code behind files and removes them from the project.

-### Make sure the feature files are copied to the target location.
+### Make sure the feature files have a `SpecFlowFeature` or `SpecFlowEmbeddedFeature` build action.

-The SpecFlow.xUnitAdapter currently processes feature files in the folder (or subfolders) of the SpecFlow project assembly (typically in bin\Debug).
+The SpecFlow.xUnitAdapter currently processes feature files in the folder (or subfolders) of the SpecFlow project assembly (typically in bin\Debug) and when they are embedded into the assembly.

-To achieve that, you should change the "Copy to Output Directory" setting of the feature files to "Copy if newer".
+To achieve that, you should change the `Build Action` setting of the feature files to `SpecFlowFeature` if you want them to not be embedded, or `SpecFlowEmbeddedFeature` if you want them to be embedded in the assembly.

 ### Install xUnit Visual Studio adapter